lonalore/metatag/README.md

 e107 (v2) plugin - This plugin allows you to automatically provide structured metadata, aka "meta tags", about a website.

+    This plugin is under active development, please wait for release!!!

 ### You can use the following meta tags

 #### Basic tags